Code-Institute-Submissions/Project3-Holiday_Planning/README.md

 BACKGROUND:
 ==========
 * Holidays are meant to be relax and enjoyable.
 Preparing a holiday checklist with all the necessay to-do items prior to departure is a good way to ensure everything go smoothly during holiday.
-* The reason i design this checklist is due to an unpleasant experience during my holdidays in Japan Hokkaido.
+* The reason i design this checklist is due to an unpleasant experience during my holdiday in Japan Hokkaido.
 Actually, this was meant to be a self drive holiday.
 But we have forgotten to convert our driving licence to international driving licenese.
 Hence, we were unable to drive in Japan Hokkaido and have to do alot of last minutes planning on transportation.